steffenmueller4/steffenmueller4.github.io/_posts/2021-05-16-overview-of-architecture-review-processes.md

 The "Classical" Architecture Review process is described by Maranzano et al. in a paper based on common architecture review processes at AT&T, Avaya, Lucent, and Millenium Services {% cite Maranzano2005 %}.
 The paper stems from 2005, the idea is based on AT&T's practices from the late 1980s.
-A lot of established companies (still) use this approach in some variation.
+A lot of established organizations (still) use this approach in some variation.

 ### Parties